dougdonohoe/ddpoker/README-DEV.md

 Follow the instructions above to create the database tables (via `reset_db.sh`).

-## Appendix B: Testing on Ubuntu via Docker
+## Appendix D: Testing on Ubuntu via Docker

 It is possible to run DD Poker in Ubuntu in Docker and display on your Mac, but it can be a little finicky.
 Here's what I got to work with help from